-6.4.6.1.0-1 WAS: N/A Redlines : <inserted object=""></inserted> 1.
-Constellation Almanac.
-LNAV almanac users should not use signals that appear to be from dummy satellites as defined via a currently broadcast LNAV almanac (see paragraphs 3.2.1).
-CNAV almanac users should not use signals that appear to be from satellites for which a CNAV almanac is not currently being broadcast in Message Types 12, 31, and/or 37 (see paragraph 30.3.3.4).
-2. SV Configuration Code.
-Signals not identified as existing by the broadcast SV configuration code (see paragraph 20.3.3.5.1.4) for a satellite should be ignored.
-3. Signal Alarm Indication.
-Signals from a satellite that are subject to a signal alarm indication (see paragraph 6.4.6.2) should be ignored.
-4. CEI Data Set.
+- 1. Constellation Almanac.
+LNAV almanac users should not use signals that appear to be from dummy satellites as defined via a currently broadcast LNAV almanac (see paragraphs 3.2.1 of IS-GPS-200).
+CNAV almanac users should not use signals that appear to be from satellites for which a CNAV almanac is not currently being broadcast in Message Types 12, 31, and/or 37 (see paragraph 30.3.3.4 of IS-GPS-200). - 2.
+SV Configuration Code.
+Signals not identified as existing by the broadcast SV configuration code (see paragraph 20.3.3.5.1.4 of IS-GPS-200) for a satellite should be ignored. - 3.
+Signal Alarm Indication.
+Signals from a satellite that are subject to a signal alarm indication (see paragraph 6.4.5.2) should be ignored. - 4.
+CEI Data Set.
 Signals from a satellite that are indicated as bad by the CEI data set in use from that satellite should be ignored.
-See paragraph 6.2.9 for a description of the CEI data set.
-See paragraph 20.3.3.5.1.3 or 30.3.3.1.1.2 for a description of the CEI data set health settings.
-5. Marginal Indication.
-Signals from a satellite that are indicated as marginal (see paragraph 6.4.6.3) by that satellite may be ignored.
-6. Other.
+See paragraph 6.2.9 of IS-GPS-200 for a description of the CEI data set.
+See paragraph 30.3.3.1.1.2 of IS-GPS-200 for a description of the CEI data set health settings. - 5.
+Marginal Indication.
+Signals from a satellite that are indicated as marginal (see paragraph 6.4.5.3) by that satellite may be ignored. - 6.
+Other.
 Signals from a satellite whose suitability for use are suspect for other valid reasons (e.g., Receiver Autonomous Integrity Monitoring [RAIM]) may be ignored.
-Note: Priority of SPS SIS Health Information.
-Satellite health indications in LNAV subframes 4 and 5 (see paragraphs above.